Airborne radioactivity increase in Europe in autumn 2017

 Airborne radioactivity was detected in Europe during autumn 2017, starting from the last days of September.
 The source is widely suspected to be in Russia; the Russian government, however, denies that any nuclear mishaps occurred that could have caused the radiation spike.
-The radioactive isotope detected was ruthenium-106; across Europe, it was found to be in small quantities (from microbecquerels to a few millibecquerels per cubic metre of air), not significant for the health of the population far away from the source.
+The radioactive isotope detected was ruthenium-106, and was detected across Europe.
+It was found to be in small quantities (from microbecquerels to a few millibecquerels per cubic metre of air): not significant for the health of the population far away from the source.
 It is estimated, however, that the radiation released posed a danger to any employees or residents within several kilometers of the currently unknown source.

 Radioactivity detected

-European monitoring networks declared increased radioactivity levels in Europe, coming from Eastern Europe, in the first days of October:
+European monitoring networks declared increased radioactivity levels in Europe (originating from Eastern Europe) in the first days of October: